FIE462 Finance Innovations in Insurance

 - Reverse mortgages

-All cases represent recent challenges for the insurance industry and requires knowledge about finance as well as insurance to deal with.
-Furthermore, the course covers newly developed insurance products, which can be analysed by current financial methods and insights.
+All cases represent recent challenges for the insurance industry and requires knowledge about finance as well as insurance.
+This course is suitable for students who are interested in risk, finance and insurance.

 After successfully completing the course, the candidate